 - 6 steps to a successful link building strategy

 When you have an acute indexation problem, you should definitely look at your crawl errors, blocking parts of your site and at fixing redirect chains first.
 Link building is a very slow method to increase your crawl budget.
-On the other hand: if you intend on building a large site, link building needs to be part of your process.
+On the other hand: if you intend to build a large site, link building needs to be part of your process.

 TL;DR: crawl budget optimization is hard

 Crawl budget optimization is not for the faint of heart.
 If you’re doing your site’s maintenance well, or your site is relatively small, it’s probably not needed.
-If your site is medium sized and well maintained, it’s fairly easy to do based on the above tricks.
-If you find, after looking at some error logs, that you’re in over your head, it might be time to call in someone more experienced.
+If your site is medium-sized and well maintained, it’s fairly easy to do based on the above tricks.